A semester abroad or a year abroad assures you of four or eight course credits, respectively, provided that certain conditions are satisfied.

 - Students who study in non-English speaking settings must take at least one full-time course in that country’s language, modern or ancient.
 If the language is taught as a major at Bates, a majority of the course work must be taught in that language unless an exception is granted because of the academic focus of the program.

-- Students should email their course selection to Dean Gallant or Mr. Das to confirm its suitability for general credit.
+- Students should email their course selection to Darren Gallant or Jennifer Hyde to confirm its suitability for general credit.

 - Students must attend the pre-departure orientation organized by the Off-Campus Study Office.